a3f/a3f.github.io/_posts/2016-03-30-Register-Syntax-Sugar.md

 permalink: /articles/register-syntax-sugar
 ---

-Most instruction set architectures (ISAs) nowadays utilize [memory mapped IO][MMIO] (MMIO).
-Some address ranges are decoded as being directed at IO devices instead of RAM.
+In architectures utilizing [memory mapped IO][MMIO] (MMIO), some address ranges are decoded as being directed at IO devices instead of "normal" memory.

-For example, on the ARM Cortex-M, the System tick timer's control register is located at `0xE000E010`.
+For example, on the ARM Cortex-M, the System tick timer's control register is mapped at `0xE000E010`.
 If you wish to calibrate the timer, you can do this easily from C with a tiny bit of pointer fiddling:

 ```c